History of Computer Networks

 - All data communication in a computer network is finally in digital form.

-- The Computers on a network may be linked through Cables, telephones lines, radio waves, micro waves, satellites etc.
+- The Computers on a network may be linked through Cables, telephone lines, radio waves, microwaves, satellites, etc.

-- There are so many common reasons of having different networks in the world(thus different protocols) –
+- There are so many common reasons for having different networks in the world(thus different protocols) –

-- Many personal computers use TCP/IP protocol suite due to their requirements & platforms/OS environment.
+- Many personal computers use the TCP/IP protocol suite due to their requirements & platforms/OS environment.

-- Many larger business organizations still use IBM mainframes with specific SNA Protocol.
+- Many larger business organizations still use IBM mainframes with the specific SNA Protocol.

-- A large number of Telecommunication companies also provide/use ATM network protocol suite.
+- A large number of telecommunications companies also provide/use the ATM network protocol suite.

 - Some PCs still run on Novell’s NCP/IPX or AppleTalk protocol suite.

-- Wireless Network will have totally different protocol suite.
+- Wireless Network will have a totally different protocol suite.

 Communication/Transmission Process

-- The exchanging of information by speaking, writing, or using some other medium.- Oxford Dictionary
+- The exchange of information by speaking, writing, or using some other medium.- Oxford Dictionary.

 Components of a Network/Data Communication System